arieb/python-testdata/README.md

 it also provides many more specialized factories that provide extended functionality. every Factory instance knows how many elements its going to generate, this enables us to generate statistical results.

-testdata isn't bound to a specifc database, but does include database specfic modules (like MongoDB - mongo_factories.py) but it will always be clean of database related dependencies.
+testdata isn't bound to a specifc database, but does include database specfic modules inside, like - extra.mongodb.py) but it will always be clean of database related dependencies.

 ## Examples